ULHPC/ulhpc-docs/docs/services/jupyter.md

 ```
 ### Starting a JupyterLab session

+!!! danger "Do not run heavy jobs on Jupyter notebooks"

+    Jupyter notebooks are meant for development jobs and not for large production runs consuming a lot of resources.
+The interactive nature of the notebook means that a lot of the time the occupied resources are idling.

+    **Any job running jupyter notebook on the GPU partition will be cancelled without warning.**

 Jupyter notebooks must be started as [slurm jobs](/jobs/submit).
 The following script is a template for Jupyter submission scripts that will rarely need modifications.
 Most often you will need to modify the session duration (`--time` SBATCH option).

 !!! example "Slurm Launcher script for Jupyter Notebook"